FredHutch/microbial-rnaseq/README.md

-At the moment, this tool only takes one tunable parameter: `--min_cov_pct`, which is the minimum amount of coverage across the ribosomes that a genome must have in order to justfiy a full genome alignment.
+At the moment, this tool only takes one tunable parameter: `--min_cov_pct`, which is the minimum amount of coverage across the ribosomes that a genome must have in order to justify a full genome alignment.

+### Example database

+We have compiled an example reference database and it is currently hosted at `s3://fh-ctr-public-reference-data/tool_specific_data/microbial-rnaseq/2019-06-10/`.
+An example of running input data against this database is given below.

 ### Running the tool

-The tool can be run directly from this GitHub repo:
+The tool can be run directly from this GitHub repo, e.g.:

 ```